The Regional Spotlight – Carlisle

 From a bird’s eye view, the tree-lined downtown, brick and cobblestone sidewalks and side streets – as well as the impeccably maintained store-fronts – in the Borough of Carlisle could be a scene from the movie “Pleasantville.”

 The picturesque seat of Cumberland County, the fastest growing county in the state, is just a hop, skip and a jump away from the capital city of Harrisburg, an hour and a half drive to Baltimore and a two-hour drive to the city of brotherly love – Philadelphia.
+It is also home to the largest car shows east of the Mississippi.

 Within a two-day drive of approximately 80 percent of our nation’s population, Carlisle has been predominantly known as a trucking epicenter – as well it should be.